Hsuwaddyhtat22/Pokemon-Cards/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-## 📖 Leaderboard is a app that updates the leaderboard using a API.
+## 📖 Pokemon is an app that uses a API to get Pokemon by their names.

 ## 🛠 Built With <a name="built-with">HTML, CSS and JavaScript</a>